-STUDENTS IN FREE ENTERPRISE (SIFE): is an organization of students whose mission is to provide the best opportunity to make a difference and to develop leadership, teamwork, and communication skills through learning, practicing, and teaching the principles of Free Enterprise.
+STUDENTS IN FREE ENTERPRISE (SIFE): Students in Free Enterprise is an organization of students whose mission is to provide the best opportunity to make a difference and to develop leadership, teamwork, and communication skills through learning, practicing, and teaching the principles of Free Enterprise.
 The chapter operates as part of a national organization.